ShiJbey/neighborly/README.md

 ## ℹ️ Differences from the Paper

-- **Directed relationships only** -  Neighborly only support directed relationships that track how one character feels about another.
+- **Directed relationships only** -  Neighborly only supports directed relationships that track how one character feels about another.
 Support for reciprocal relationships was removed because it complicated the simulation by forcing users to check multiple locations for relationship data.
-- **No activity/service system** - The activity system was introduced to help characters decide where they would frequent outside of work/home.
+- **No activity/service system** - The activity system was introduced to help characters decide where to frequent outside of work/home.
 This system was replaced with _location preferences_, which are more flexible.
 The activity system can be emulated by associating certain traits with locations.
-- **No 7-day weekly routines** - Routines were tedious to author for and became irrelevant when Neighborly's time step scale changed from incrementing the date by a few hours to incrementing by a single month.
+- **No 7-day weekly routines** - Routines were tedious to create and became irrelevant when Neighborly's time step scale changed from incrementing the date by a few hours to incrementing by a single month.
-- **No direct support for differing AI strategies** - We intended to support various character decision-making algorithms, but made behavior authoring too tedious, and took emphasis away from the content authoring and data generation aspects of Neighborly.
+- **No direct support for differing AI strategies** - We intended to support various character decision-making algorithms but made behavior authoring too tedious and took emphasis away from the content authoring and data generation aspects of Neighborly.
-- **Event system replaced with action objects and utility scores** - Since Neighborly does not need to support user-supplied character decision-making logic, it allowed behavior modeling to be much simpler.
+- **Event system replaced with action objects and utility scores** - Since Neighborly does not need to support user-supplied character decision-making logic, it made behavior modeling much simpler.
 The old life event system required users to specify event effects for each different type of agent, and this naturally complicated things.
 Currently, agent behavior is implemented using a combination of Systems, actions, and life events.
-- **No behavior trees** - Behavior trees added an addition layer of complexity to the system.
+- **No behavior trees** - Behavior trees added complexity to the system.
 It was removed to simplify things.
 - **No character values** - Over time, the character value system and personality models were combined into a single stat system.
-This simplified much of the agent modeling and allowed for the most flexibility.
+Removing them simplified much of the agent modeling and allowed for the most flexibility.
 - **No character movement** - Characters do not move between locations.
-This added additional processing overhead, and became unnecessary when moving to a one-month time steps.
+This added additional processing overhead and became unnecessary when moving to a one-month time steps.

 ## ©️ DMCA Statement